ms-jagadeeshan/lib/README.md

 ### Automatic class opener
 Single 👆 , to join online class.
 Don't search for class link anymore.
-<br>This program is solely for IIIDM kancheepuram students,please others don't use.
+<br>This program is solely for IIITDM kancheepuram students,please others don't use.
 <br>
 For batch A student the links are correct,but for Ec batch-2 students have to edit the link_provider.cpp to get correct link.
 And also edit programming practice link to your link,(link given in link_provider.cpp is for 1-21 )